jonashackt/gitlab-ci-stack/README.md

 ...
 ```

 This looks good!
-Now after the usual `vagrant up`, try if you´re able to reach our Vagrant Box using our defined domain by typing e.g. `dscacheutil -q host -a name gitlab.pipeline.ci`:
+Now after the usual `vagrant up`, try if you´re able to reach our Vagrant Box using our defined domain by typing e.g. `dscacheutil -q host -a name gitlab.jonashackt.io`:

 ```
 $:gitlab-ci-stack jonashecht$ dscacheutil -q host -a name gitlab.jonashackt.io